smarteditors/slate/source/includes/items/_update.md

 Parameter | Description
 --------- | -----------
-ID | The ID of the Item to update
+ID | The uuid of the Item to update

+Copy paramaeters from create file, or share file